WV-design/Trinity-toolhead/README.md

 DK and Adeo, on the insights on the ducts!

-Barthini, Caza and Prooda for feedback on the design
+Barthini and Caza for feedback on the design